WebAssembly/wasi-filesystem/wasi-filesystem.abi.md

   This requests a *shared* lock; more than one shared lock can be held for a file at the same time.

+  If the open file has an exclusive lock, this function downgrades the lock to a shared lock.
+If it has a shared lock, this function has no effect.

   This requests an *advisory* lock, meaning that the file could be accessed by other programs that don't hold the lock.

+  It is unspecified how shared locks interact with locks acquired by non-WASI programs.

   This function blocks until the lock can be acquired.

+  Not all filesystems support locking; on filesystems which don't support locking, this function returns `errno::notsup`.

   Note: This is similar to `flock(fd, LOCK_SH)` in Unix.
 ##### Params